aanderse/LdapRecord.com/source/docs/laravel/auth/configuration.md

 The `database.model` key is the class name of the Eloquent model that will be used for creating and retrieving LDAP users from your applications database.

+Once you have added your model into this configuration option

 ### Database Password Sync